matteote/spanner-graph-workshop/module02/README.md

 - Create a database
 - Explore the Console and Spanner Studio

+## Region selection

+Some of the exercises require to select a region.

+Make sure to always use the same region.

+If you are running the exercises in Europe, use `europe-west1`.

 ## Create an instance

 First step is to create a new Spanner instance.